Brett Hodgson: Western Suburbs Magpies

 An Ingleburn RSL (Campbelltown) junior, Hodgson was graded to the Western Suburbs Magpies.
 He made his first-grade début under coach Tommy Raudonikis in round 11 of the 1997 ARL season, when Wests met the South Queensland Crushers at Campbelltown Stadium.
 He later said, "In my first game I was on the bench and didn’t get on until the 78th minute because Tommy forgot I was on the sidelines.
 Paul Langmack came off, grabbed the walkie-talkie and said: 'Tommy, you've got [Hodgson] down here, are you going to put him on?'
 Tommy asked me where I wanted to play and I said fullback.
 He said, 'Righto, off you go.'"
 After a further game on the bench, Hodgson moved to the wing for the remainder of the season.
-In his first game in the starting side, he scored 2 tries in a win against Sydney City.
+In his first game in the starting side, he scored two tries in a win against Sydney City.

 In 1998, Hodgson played wing, halfback and fullback.
-He scored 10 tries from his 19 appearances, though the Magpies only won 4 of those games.
-In round 12 he scored his first hattrick, in a 36-24 win over the Adelaide Rams.
-Securing a spot at fullback in 1999, the last year before the Magpies merged, he played a further 19 games.
+He scored ten tries from his 19 appearances, though the Magpies only won four of those games.
+In round 12, he scored his first hat-trick, in a 36–24 win over the Adelaide Rams.
+Securing a spot at fullback in 1999, the Magpies' last season before merging with Balmain to become the Wests Tigers in 2000, he played a further 19 games.

-Hodgson later said of his departure from the club, "I got offered a deal to stay at Wests Tigers when they first merged.
+Hodgson later said his departure from the club was influenced by Balmain coach Wayne Pearce being appointed the joint venture's inaugural head coach over Raudonikis: "I got offered a deal to stay at Wests Tigers when they first merged.
 I had a conversation with Tommy that I was going to stay.
 I felt my loyalties lay with Tommy and I took less money to go to Parramatta.
-I had a lot of respect for Wayne Pearce [who was the first Wests Tigers coach] ... but I had a lot of loyalty to Tommy.
+I had a lot of respect for Wayne Pearce ... but I had a lot of loyalty to Tommy.
 The rest is history."

-In 2008, Hodgson was the last remaining pre-2000 Western Suburbs Magpies' footballer playing in the NRL, before the return of John Skandalis in 2009, and Ray Cashmere in 2012.
+In 2008, Hodgson was the last remaining former Western Suburbs Magpies' footballer playing in the NRL, before the return of John Skandalis in 2009, and Ray Cashmere in 2012.